Can I ride horses on a Pennsylvania rail trail?

 Info at TrailLink: GAP Trail

 Horseback riding is permitted on the entire 16.5 mile length!
-Please use only the grass berms wherever possible.
+Please ride only the grass berms wherever possible.

-See our Riding Guide or visit TrailLink: Lower Trail
+See our Lower Trail Riding Guide or visit TrailLink: Lower Trail

 View info at TrailLink: Cumberland Valley Trail